 Employee recognition is the act of acknowledging or praising a worker publicly or in private.
 These acts are usually the open appreciation of employee behaviour, contributions or achievements.
 Employee recognition practices can motivate not only the recipient but also their colleagues.

 Despite the necessity of regular acknowledgement and reward, 52% of employees feel that their rewards strategy isn’t aligned with organisational goals.

 The importance of employee recognition cannot be overstated.
 Recognising employees is pivotal to success.
 It is directly linked to engagement, retention, productivity and pretty much everything else.

-All of this in mind, a business without effective recognition and reward programmes are missing out on many benefits.
+With all of this in mind, a business without effective recognition and reward programmes is missing out on many benefits.